UNDERSTANDING POWER OF ATTORNEY (PoA)

 ✔ be consulted

-8. Human Rights (ECHR) – Family Life & Liberty
+8. Human Rights — Family Life & Liberty

-• Detention (locked doors/no outings) requires a legal order
+• Detention (locked doors / no outings) requires lawful authority

 Copy & paste: